 Sets the default confidence level of statistical significance you want from the A/B test results.
 This can be changed in edit view when setting up an A/B test.

 The confidence level determines how likely it is that a winning page is in fact better.
 That is, that the difference between the winning page and the challenger are not due to coincidence.
 For example, a 95% confidence level means that 95 identical test cases out of 100 would end with the same result.
 In other words, the higher the number, the more reliable test result.

 You can configure different search providers depending on the type of content on your website.
 A search provider searches across the website for pages, blocks, files, categories, forums or page types, or products on an e-commerce website.
 Search results are available when searching in the global Episerver menu in edit view.

 Enabling search providers

 You can decide which search providers you want to enable, and the order in which they appear in the search hit list.
 To access these settings, go to the admin view and select Config > Search Configuration.

 - Jump to.
-Makes it possible to jump directly from the search hit list to menu alternatives matching your search criteria.
+Jump directly from the search hit list to menu alternatives matching your search criteria.

 - Products.
-Allows for search in products if you have Episerver Commerce installed.
+Search in products if you have Episerver Commerce installed.